grimclaw-draven/PokemonRNGGuides/guides/swsh/en/Raid RNG.md

 **There'll be no issue to do RNG on Yuzu.
 At the moment, the RTC is broken so advancing is not really possible.
 Once it'll be fixed, support will be looked into**

-And also there're 3 different methods to get your seed :
+And also there're 3 different methods to get your seed:

 * Using CaptureSight.
 This tool will ask no dump, or anything.
 This can be used in solution 1. **However** this can be applied to the method 3. to help the non CFW Switch.
 * By dumping the save file.
 This apply in the two first solutions.
 You'll need to dump your savefile to get each Raid Seed.